Asthma Treatment and Methods of Control

-1) If severe and chronic symptoms, like coughing and breath difficulties, are well prevented, or these symptoms occur less than two days a week.
+- If severe and chronic symptoms such as coughing and breathing difficulties are well prevented, or these symptoms occur less than two days a week.

-2) You feel well with only a few doses of quick relief medicines, or you take them for no more than two days a week.
+- You feel well with only a few doses of quick relief medicine, or you take them for no more than two days a week.

-5) You have normal sleep or your wake-ups caused by asthma symptoms are no more than two night a month.
+- You have normal sleep patterns or your waking up caused by asthma symptoms, happens no more than two nights a month.

-6) There are no needs for emergency medical treatment.
+- There is no need for emergency medical treatment.

-7) Asthma attack that requires taking inhaled corticosteroids happens less than once a year.
+- Asthma attacks that require taking inhaled corticosteroids and happen less than once a year.

-Above benchmarks are often achieved by avoiding the unfavorable factors that can worsen your asthma and consulting with your doctor.
-You also need to pay more attentions on other factors that could interfere with your asthma management.
-Avoiding asthma and asthma symptom triggers is also important for a good asthma control.
+These benchmarks are often achieved by avoiding the unfavorable factors that can worsen your asthma, as well as regularly consulting with your doctor.
+You may also need to pay more attention to other factors that could interfere with your asthma management.
+Avoiding asthma and asthma symptom triggers, is also important for a good asthma control.

-Generally, medications for asthma treatment can be classified into two types: quick-relief and long-term control.
-Quick-relief medications can used to relieve asthma symptoms immediately or rescue sufferers from asthma promptly, while medications of long-term control are intended to reduce airways inflammation and prevent symptoms.
+Generally, medication for asthma treatment can be classified into two types: quick-relief and long-term control.
+Quick-relief medications can be used to relieve asthma symptoms quickly if not immediately, while long-term control medication is intended to reduce inflammation of airways and prevent symptoms from occurring.

-There are three common forms of asthma medications: pills, powders and mists.
-But most of asthma medications are powders and mists, which are taken by patients through a little gadget called inhaler.
-Using inhalers can help medications travel through airways to your lungs more efficiently.
+There are three common forms of asthma medication: pills, powders and mists.
+But the most commonly used asthma medication is powders and mists, which are taken by patients through a little gadget called an inhaler.
+Using inhalers can help medication travel through airways to a patients lungs more efficiently.

-Patients can take medications through a nebulizer, which can provide them with larger and continuous doses.
-A nebulizer can vaporize medications of saline solutions into steady foggy vapors, which can be better inhaled by asthma sufferers.
+Alternatively, patients can take medication through a nebulizer, which can provide them with larger, more continuous doses.
+A nebulizer can vaporize saline solution medication into steady foggy vapors, which can be better inhaled by asthma sufferers.

-With the aim of preventing asthma symptoms, long-term control medications are often recommended to taken daily.
-Inhaled corticosteroids are considered to be the most useful ones comparing with other long-term control medicines.
-It can relieve airway swelling and inflammation substantially.
-And this medication can significantly reduce the risk of chain reactions of asthma attacks that are caused by inflammation.
-It’s not easy to take this as a daily habit even though you do take corticosteroids daily.
+With the aim of preventing asthma symptoms, long-term control medication is often recommended to be taken daily.
+Inhaled corticosteroids are considered to be the most useful ones compared to other long-term control medicines, as they can relieve swelling and inflammation of airways substantially.
+And this medication can also significantly reduce the risk of chain reactions of asthma attacks caused by inflammation.
+However, it’s not easy to take this medication daily.

-Many medicines carry side effects, which is the same with corticosteroids.
-The most common side effect of corticosteroids is mouth infection, also called thrush.
-When corticosteroids are left in the mouth or throat, thrush will occur.
+Many medicines carry side effects and corticosteroids are no different.
+The most common side effect of corticosteroids is mouth infections, also called thrush.
+When corticosteroids are left in the mouth or throat, thrush is likely to occur.
 You can rinse your mouth thoroughly after inhalation to avoid thrush, or you can use some devices to help you avoid it, such as spacers and holding chambers.
-If patients take it for a long time, inhaled corticosteroids can also add the chances of cataracts and osteoporosis.
+If patients take this medication for a long time, inhaled corticosteroids can also add to the chances of cataracts and osteoporosis.

-You doctor may also prescribe other long-term control medicines for you.
-They are also designed to prevent you from airway inflammation and improve your airways.
+You doctor may also prescribe other long-term control medicines for you that are also designed to prevent you from inflammation of airways.
 And most of them are taken orally.
-Possible medicines may include leukotriene modifiers, nedocreomil, cromolyn, theophyline or long-acting B2-agonists (require taking with little inhaled corticosteroids).
+Possible medicines may include leukotriene modifiers, nedocreomil, cromolyn, theophylline or long-acting B2-agonists (which do require taking with little inhaled corticosteroids).

 This type of medicines can offer immediate relieves when asthma symptoms occur.
-One of the commonly used quick-relief medicines is the bronchodilators (inhaled short-acting B2-agonists) that can alleviate tight muscles nearby your airways providing better conditions for air to pass through them.
+One of the most commonly used quick-relief medicines are bronchodilators (inhaled short-acting B2-agonists) that can alleviate tight muscles near your airways, providing better conditions for air to pass through them.

-A quick-relief inhaler can be used when your asthma symptoms are found at the first time.
-Most patients like to carry a quick relief inhaler all the time, but it shouldn’t be used over two days within one week.
+A quick-relief inhaler can be used when your asthma symptoms are first discovered.
+Most patients like to carry a quick relief inhaler all the time, but it shouldn’t be used for more than two days within one week.
 Quick-relief medicines are incapable of reducing airway inflammations.
 So it can’t replace the efficacy of long-term control medicines.

 4) Emergency Care

-Emergency care is necessary for you when the peak flow becomes less than the normal levels or your medications can’t relieve your asthma attack.
+Emergency care is necessary for you when the peak flow becomes lower than normal levels or your medication can’t relieve your asthma attack.
 You can dial the local emergency number for help or ask others to help you go to the nearest emergency room.

-During the emergency care, lifesaving treatment usually contains direct oxygen and added medicines doses.
-It’s likely for the emergency staff to administer short-acting B-2 agonists, bronchodilators, systemic intravenous or oral steroids, B-2 agonists, inhalation anesthetics, anticholigerics, intravenous magnesium sulfate or the dissociative anesthetic.
-If you are experiencing respiratory arrest, emergency staff may also wield the intubation or mechanical ventilation to save your life.
+During emergency care, lifesaving treatment usually contains direct oxygen and increased dosage of medicines.
+It’s likely emergency staff would administer short-acting B-2 agonists, bronchodilators, systemic intravenous or oral steroids, B-2 agonists, inhalation anesthetics, anticholinergics, intravenous magnesium sulfate or the dissociative anesthetic.
+If you are experiencing respiratory arrest, emergency staff may also resort to intubation or mechanical ventilation to save a patients life.

-Quick-relief medicines is able to relieve the wheezing symptoms of young children, but long-term control medicines should be applied to relieve symptoms of infants or young children who have frequent symptoms after the age of six.
+Quick-relief medicine is able to relieve the wheezing symptoms of young children, but long-term control medicines should be applied to relieve symptoms in infants or young children, who have frequent symptoms after the age of six.

 Similar to adults, inhaled corticosteroids, cromolyn and montelukast can also be used in children.
 Usually, the treatment will last for four to six weeks.
-If no positive results are noticed, stop this medicine treatment.
-Perhaps, inhaled corticosteroids will slow down the growth of children, but this side effect is very small and a little noticeable only at the beginning months of the treatment.
+If no positive results are noticed, stop this treatment.
+Inhaled corticosteroids can slow down children’s growth, but this side effect is very small and only noticeable in the beginning of the treatment.

-Medicines for elderly asthma treatment may interact with each other, so it may be necessary to adjust medications to avoid medical interactions.
+When adding medicine for asthma treatment in elderly people to a list of existing medications they may interact with each other, so it may be necessary to make adjustments to avoid medical interactions.
 For example, aspirin, beta blockers, pain relievers or anti-inflammatory medicine are able to inhibit the efficacy of asthma medicines or may exacerbate asthma symptoms.
-Besides, older people may have a little difficulty to hold their breath for about ten seconds after inhaling medicines.
+Besides, older people may have some difficulty in holding their breath for about ten seconds after inhaling medicine.
 Fortunately, spacers can help older patients to overcome this problem.

 Inhaled corticosteroids also increase the risk of osteoporosis, which is more prominent among older asthma sufferers, especially those with weak bones.
 But they can take vitamin D or calcium pills to keep healthy bones while they are involving with other treatments.